 Mediocre treble range performance.
 Although low-treble is relatively flat and consistent, it is consistently under our target by about 5dB.
 This will have a negative effect on presence and detail of vocals/leads.

 Poor consistency performance.
-In the bass range, these headphones have quite an inconsistent delivery from person to person, with a maximum variance of 18dB at 20Hz.
+In the bass range, the Razer Kraken V2 have quite an inconsistent delivery from person to person, with a maximum variance of 18dB at 20Hz.
 They also seem especially prone to a drop in bass if the user is wearing glasses.
-Their performance in the treble range, although more consistent that the bass range, leaves some room for improvement.
+Their performance in the treble range, although more consistent that the bass range leaves some room for improvement.

 Poor soundstage.
 Although the ear cups on the Kraken Pro V2 are relatively deep, their small size and closed-back negatively affects the soundstage performance.
 This results in a soundstage which may not sound natural and spacious.